opinionatedgit/opinionatedgit.com/opinionatedgit/index.md

 ## Practice Continuous Integration

-Automate your quality criterias.
+Automate your quality criteria.
 Protect your master branch as that perfect truth it is.